HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 # DAM Staging mismatch

 DAM Staging helps in syncing items between the publisher and subscriber.
 If there are any failures during the sync, the sync results to uneven assets between environments.
-This makes it difficult to find the differences between environments just by browsing through them.
-A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which helps you find the difference between the environments and view them in a detailed report.
+This makes it difficult to find the discrepancies between environments just by browsing through them.
+A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which helps you find the discrepancies between the environments and view them in a detailed report.

 ## Finding the DAM Staging mismatch

-To trigger the staging mismatch and download the report, refer to the following steps:
+To trigger the staging mismatch process and download the report, refer to the following steps:

 1. Find the subscriber ID against which the mismatch needs to be checked.
 The existing DX Client command can be used to see the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-2. Trigger the action to find the mismatch between the publisher and subscriber by using the [Find staging mismatch](#find-staging-mismatch) command.
+2. Trigger the action to find the differences between the publisher and subscriber by using the [Find staging mismatch](#find-staging-mismatch) command.
-    - For the hostname attribute, use the publisher host name.
+    - For the **hostname** attribute, use the publisher host name.
-    - For the subscriber ID attribute, retrieve the subscriber ID by following Step 1.
+    - For the **subscriber ID** attribute, retrieve the subscriber ID by following Step 1.

 3. Verify the status of the mismatch operation.
 Check the resyncStatus field response (for example, FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
 4. After the status is changed to FIND_MISMATCH_COMPLETED, [download the report](#download-mismatch-report) using DXClient.